ayaka14732/tpu-starter/README.md

 ### 6.6.
 One TPU device can only be used by one process at a time

-Unlike GPU, you cannot run two processes on the TPU at the same time.
-Otherwise you will get this error:
+Unlike GPU, you will get an error if you run two processes on TPU at a time:

 ```
 I0000 00:00:1648534265.148743  625905 tpu_initializer_helper.cc:94] libtpu.so already in use by another process.
 Run "$ sudo lsof -w /dev/accel0" to figure out which process is using the TPU.
 Not attempting to load libtpu.so in this process.
 ```

-Even if a TPU device has 8 cores and the first process only utilizes the first core, the other processes will not be able to utilize the rest of the cores.
+Even if a TPU device has 8 cores and one process only utilizes the first core, the other processes will not be able to utilize the rest of the cores.

 ### 6.7.
 There is no TPU counterpart of `nvidia-smi`